What Is a Star Fruit?

 You can find star fruit at local grocery stores, usually year-round.
 In the U.S., the fruits are harvested twice a year in South Florida: from August to September and December through February.

 How to Eat Star Fruit

-You can also try pairing the fruit with avocados, kiwis, mangoes, and bananas in a fruit salad or in a puree.
+Eat star fruit raw, on its own, or with other fruit.
+Try pairing the fruit with avocados, kiwis, mangoes, and bananas in a fruit salad.

-As an edible garnish, you can saute star fruit slices for a second or two, and sprinkle with sugar to glaze.
+Create an edible garnish.
+You can sauté star fruit slices for a second or two, and sprinkle with sugar to glaze.
 Pair this with fish and poultry dishes, or use it as a substitute for lemon or lime slices to garnish chilled beverages.

 Star fruit is a delicious, nutritious fruit that is low in calories but packed with vitamin C, fiber, and antioxidants.

-People with kidney problems or those who take prescription drugs should consult with a doctor before eating this fruit.
+People with kidney problems or those who take prescription drugs should talk with their doctor before eating this fruit.